-- 1. Understand the principles and administration of taxation in the Republic of Ireland - · Outline the main sources of the tax principles and rules that underpin the taxation system. - Identify the types of direct and indirect taxation. - Outline each of the PAYE and the self-assessment systems of income tax. - Describe the role and powers of the Office of the Revenue Commissioners. - · Outline revenue audit procedures. - Analyse ethical issues and dilemmas that may arise in the context of personal or business taxation. - 2.
-Apply the principles and rules that govern income tax in the Republic of Ireland - Assess an individual's income tax circumstances based on 'residence', 'ordinary residence' and 'domicile'. - Specify the relevant scope and basis of assessment for each of Schedule D, E and F income. - Calculate benefits in kind for inclusion in income tax computations. - Calculate taxable income for Schedules D, E and F classes of income for an individual and a married couple/civil partnership. - Apply relevant tax credits, deductions, reliefs, allowances, and exemptions. - Explain the scope of PRSI for classes A and S. - Explain the scope of USC. - Calculate PRSI and USC liabilities for individuals. - Prepare personal income tax computations for an individual and a married couple/civil partnership (including PRSI and USC liabilities). - 3.
+- 1. Understand the principles and administration of taxation in the Republic of Ireland - · Outline the main sources of the tax principles and rules that underpin the taxation system. - · Identify the types of direct and indirect taxation. - Outline each of the PAYE and the self-assessment systems of income tax. - Describe the role and powers of the Office of the Revenue Commissioners. - · Outline revenue audit procedures. - Analyse ethical issues and dilemmas that may arise in the context of personal or business taxation. - 2.
+Apply the principles and rules that govern income tax in the Republic of Ireland - Assess an individual's income tax circumstances based on 'residence', 'ordinary residence' and 'domicile'. - Specify the relevant scope and basis of assessment for each of Schedule D, E and F income. - · Calculate benefits in kind for inclusion in income tax computations. - Calculate taxable income for Schedules D, E and F classes of income for an individual and a married couple/civil partnership. - Apply relevant tax credits, deductions, reliefs, allowances, and exemptions. - Explain the scope of PRSI for classes A and S. - Explain the scope of USC. - · Calculate PRSI and USC liabilities for individuals. - Prepare personal income tax computations for an individual and a married couple/civil partnership (including PRSI and USC liabilities). - 3.
 Apply the principles and rules that govern capital gains tax in the Republic of Ireland - Assess an individual's capital gains tax circumstances based on 'residence', 'ordinary residence' and 'domicile'. - Explain the basis of the charge to capital gains tax on Irish resident individuals and companies. - Explain the capital gains tax implications of transactions between spouses. - Calculate a chargeable gain or an allowable loss for an individual and a married couple/civil partnership. - Apply relevant deductions, allowances, reliefs, and exemptions. - Prepare a capital gains tax computation for an individual and a married couple/civil partnership. - Outline the administrative requirements to remain tax compliant regarding capital gains tax.

-- 4. Apply the principles and rules that govern the taxation of business profits in the Republic of Ireland - Explain the badges of trade. - Calculate assessable income or an allowable loss from trades and professions (Schedule D Case I/II) - Apply commencement and cessation rules for Schedule D Case I/II income. - Calculate capital allowances for plant and machinery (including balancing allowances and charges). - Explain the scope and operation of the corporation tax system as it applies to corporate entities - Explain the basis of assessment for corporation tax. - Prepare a corporation tax computation. - Apply relevant reliefs, deductions, and exemptions. - · Apply the corporation tax rules that are particular to close companies. - Outline the administrative requirements to remain tax compliant with regard to corporation tax. - 5.
-Apply the principles and rules of Value Added Tax (VAT) in the Republic of Ireland - Explain the scope and operation of the VAT system as it applies to commercial transactions. - Explain 'taxable person', 'taxable supply' and 'place of supply'. - Calculate a VAT liability for a taxable person. - Explain the VAT consequences of trade with entities in EU and non-EU jurisdictions. - Reconcile VAT returns to financial statements. - Outline the administrative requirements to remain tax compliant regarding VAT. - 6.
-Understand Relevant Contracts Tax (RCT) as it is operated in the Republic of Ireland - Explain the obligations of a principal contractor regarding payments to sub-contractors. - Outline the administrative requirements to remain tax compliant regarding RCT.
+- 4. Apply the principles and rules that govern the taxation of business profits in the Republic of Ireland - Explain the badges of trade. - Calculate assessable income or an allowable loss from trades and professions (Schedule D Case I/II) - Apply commencement and cessation rules for Schedule D Case I/II income. - Calculate capital allowances for plant and machinery (including balancing allowances and charges). - Explain the scope and operation of the corporation tax system as it applies to corporate entities. - · Explain the basis of assessment for corporation tax. - · Prepare a corporation tax computation. - · Apply relevant reliefs, deductions, and exemptions. - Apply the corporation tax rules that are particular to close companies. - Outline the administrative requirements to remain tax compliant with regard to corporation tax. - 5.
+Apply the principles and rules of Value Added Tax (VAT) in the Republic of Ireland - Explain the scope and operation of the VAT system as it applies to commercial transactions. - Explain 'taxable person', 'taxable supply' and 'place of supply'. - · Calculate a VAT liability for a taxable person. - Explain the VAT consequences of trade with entities in EU and non-EU jurisdictions. - Reconcile VAT returns to financial statements. - Outline the administrative requirements to remain tax compliant regarding VAT.